Azure/azure-webpubsub/docs/specs/5-server-sdk-design-spec.md

   subprotocol?: string;
 }

+interface PayloadData {
+  dataType: PayloadDataType; // Response Content-Type should be `plain/text` for PayloadDataType.text, and `application/octet-stream` for PayloadDataType.binary, and `application/json` for PayloadDataType.json
+  data: string | ArrayBuffer,
+}

 // for user events, `message` or custom events interface UserEventResponse {
-  error?: ErrorResponse // If error is set, we consider this a failed response
+  error?: ErrorResponse // If error is set, we consider this a failed response payload?: PayloadData
-  dataType: PayloadDataType; // Response Content-Type should be `plain/text` for PayloadDataType.text, and `application/octet-stream` for PayloadDataType.binary, and `application/json` for PayloadDataType.json
-  data?: string | ArrayBuffer,
 }

 enum PayloadDataType {